bbc/tams/docs/adr/0039-remove-pre-actions.md

 * Good, because extra information will no longer be embedded in Object IDs
 * Good, because it removes a non-trivial part of the spec that we have no real use cases for
 * Neutral, because it's a breaking change to pre-actions workflows that we don't believe are in any implementations

+### Option 4: Remove `put_cors_url` from `media_objects`

+This option would additionally see us remove the `put_cors_url` property from `media_objects`.
+As with pre-actions, we have found no real-world use cases for this.

+* Good, because it removes a non-trivial part of the spec that we have no real use cases for
+* Neutral, because it's a breaking change to media object upload workflows that we don't believe are in any implementations